directus/directus/.changeset/big-doors-heal.md

 '@directus/app': minor
 ---

-Updating Archive status based on updated props
+Fixed archive status in sidebar when clicking on same collection again